-As an inducement to provide the Credit Facility, the Company issued to Rio Tinto the Series C Warrants.
-The Series C Warrants entitle Rio Tinto to purchase up to 35,000,000 Common Shares at a price of \$10.00 per Common Share.
-The Series C Warrants expire on October 24, 2012.
-As with the Series A Warrants and the Series B Warrants, the Company has agreed to apply not less than 90% of the proceeds from the exercise of the Series C Warrants to fund expenditures in respect of the Oyu Tolgoi Project.
+As an inducement to provide the Credit Facility, IVN issued to Rio Tinto the Series C Warrants.
+The Series C Warrants remain outstanding and entitle Rio Tinto to purchase up to 35,000,000 Common Shares at a price of \$10.00 per Common Share.
+Under and subject to the HOA, the Series C Warrants must be exercised on or by January 18, 2012.